Opposition to the Russian Orthodox Church during the Russian Civil War: Examples

 In the town of Chorny Yar on the Volga, a lay missionary named Lev Z. Kunsevich, proclaimed the Patriarch's encyclical to a crowd of people.
 Kunsevich was arrested and publicly shot in July 1918.

 Bishop Macarius (Gnevushev) of Vyazma, who was beloved by the local population, was arrested as a result of his popularity in the summer of 1918.
 He was executed along with fourteen others in a field near Smolensk, whom he ministered and attempted to comfort with blessings before their execution.
 One of the soldiers who executed him afterward confessed on his deathbed that he had killed a saint.

-Bishop Nikodim (Kononov) (ru) of Belgorod, condemned acts of violence, plunder and murder in his sermons and he was arrested by the local Cheka commandant, Saenko, at Christmas 1918.
+Bishop Nikodim (Kononov) of Belgorod, condemned acts of violence, plunder and murder in his sermons and he was arrested by the local Cheka commandant, Saenko, at Christmas 1918.
 Resistance from the population in protest to his arrest, caused Saenko to release him and ordered him not to preach those things again.
 The bishop continued to preach these things, however, and he was arrested again.
 A priest's wife who went to plead on the bishop's behalf was executed on the spot.
 The bishop was killed soon after, but they disguised his corpse to make it look like a soldier and threw it into the common graveyard.